 Counselors at our clinic meet with the individual and family to work towards a treatment plan for aftercare.
 It is important that the participant’s support system be involved during treatment and after discharge.
 Upon admission to outpatient programs, counselors are working to help participants find appropriate step-down supports, including support groups, 12-Step meetings, volunteering, and community based activities nearest to the participant.
 Participants’ guardians are REQUIRED to participate in Saturday Family Group and Family Counseling sessions.
 Families are involved with the admission process and asked to make the same commitment to treatment like their child does.
 Adolescent treatment is most effective when the child, family, and natural supports rally around the recovery plan together as a team effort.

 Activity therapists at our clinic work with clients to restore motor, social, and cognitive functioning, build confidence, develop coping skills, and learn transferrable skills intended to be used in community settings to promote healing.
 Intervention areas vary widely and are based upon client interests.
 Examples of intervention modalities include: Creative arts, music, exercise, yoga, and leisure education.

 Random Drug Testing

 Participants agree to random drug testing to help ensure a drug/alcohol free environment and continued progress toward recovery.
 While we believe that relapse can sometimes be part of the recovery process, we require a commitment to self and group to abstain from drugs and alcohol while in our programs.
 A participant who continues testing positive with levels not reducing will be discharged for non-compliance.

-If you would like to learn more about Pacific Grove Hospital’s Adolescent Outpatient Program, feel free to contact the admissions team today.
+If you would like to learn more about the Adolescent Outpatient Program at our clinic, feel free to contact the admissions team today.
 These staff members are happy to speak with you about how this program can help your child or a youth with whom you are close to.
 Call today.